What is SEO and How it Works? [Ultimate Guide 2021]

 The foremost thing that you need to do under On-page SEO is proper keyword research.
 Look for the most searched keywords and add them to your content.
 In addition to the keyword research, it also includes Meta tags, Meta descriptions, text formatting, faster page loading, mobile-friendly ages, and the other most crucial technique under On-page SEO is internal linking.

 You need to work extremely hard on your content because it is the only thing that attracts visitors.
 Create a masterpiece content with a catchy title.

 You need to make the beginning of the content to be excellent; you only have 10-12 seconds to influence a visitor to stay on your page for long.
 Google keeps count of the time a visitor stays on your website.
 Therefore, the longer a visitor stays on your website can give the better ranking on the search engine.

 Off-page SEO is the technique that you implement outside your site after performing the On-page SEO.
 Most of the beginners often confuse themselves with the fact that Off-page SEO only includes link building.
 But this is not the truth; it is not only limited to link building.
 It deals with Backlinks, Guest blogging, Social Media Marketing, Social Bookmarking, and a few others.

 If your technical SEO isn’t right, then there are chances that your whole SEO hard work can go in vain.
 It deals with the website’s crawling and indexing.
 It provides a good user experience, which helps in making the search engine understand the quality of the website.

 Once you have done the right technical SEO, you don’t have to repeat it again and again.
 Instead, you only have to check on regular SEO audits.

-There are three main types of Search Engine Optimization techniques:
+There are mainly two types of Search Engine Optimization techniques: